SkartNoah/firstt-coding/README.md

 # first-coding

 well, this is the first code I made for real (besides my "Hello world"), and it was an incredible experience.
-I used as base the code that I learned in {reprograma} project front-end workshop.
+I used as base the code that I learned in {reprograma} project front-end workshop (you can find their codes in "reference-reprograma-codes").

 I learned how to use HTML and CSS, made buttons with hiperlinks and download funcionality also editted font, color, background and issues that the first code had.